C.E.O. (video game)

-C.E.O. is a video game developed by French studio ERE Informatique and Japanese studio Artdink and published by I-Motion for MS-DOS in 1995.
+C.E.O., known in Europe as A IV Network$ (or A4 Networks), is a business simulation game developed by French studio ERE Informatique and Japanese studio Artdink.
+It is an international version of A-Train IV, which was originally released on Japanese computers.
+C.E.O. was published by I-Motion in North America and Infogrames Multimedia SA in Europe for MS-DOS in 1995.
+A CD-ROM version was also released with full-motion video cutscenes featuring James Coburn.

 Gameplay

 C.E.O. is a game about management training, with features such as stocks and subsidiaries.

 Reception

-Next Generation reviewed the PC version of the game, rating it two stars out of five, and stated that "When was the last time you saw a real CEO (or anyone for that matter) try to get the busses and trains to run efficiently?
+Next Generation rated it two stars out of five, and stated that "When was the last time you saw a real CEO (or anyone for that matter) try to get the busses and trains to run efficiently?
 This isn't a bad game, but it just doesn't give a good feeling of cohesion."
 Computer Game Review was negative toward the game; the magazine summarized, "Playability had to be sacrificed to hire known actors for the video clips."
+The game was also reviewed for Polish magazine Świat Gier Komputerowych, with the reviewer awarding it a score of 6/10.